Kolawole-Ikeoluwa-Joshua/TicketZen/documentation/08-listening-for-events.md

 npm install mongoose-update-if-current
 ```

-Include `version: number` in order and ticket events in the common module and update module version
+Include `version: number` in order and ticket events in the common module and update common module version
-used in order and ticket services
+used in order and ticket services.

+After above requirement is completed then we can proceed to updating Event Definitions in Ticket & Orders services.